vrockai/pipeline-test/docs/content.md

 ---

-## A catalog of tens of thousands of viruses from human metagenomes reveals hidden associations with chronic diseases
+## A catalog of tens of thousands of viruses from human metagenomes reveals hidden associations with chronic diseases.
+ 04.06.2021, _MJ Tisza, CB Buck_

+Despite remarkable strides in microbiome research, the viral component of the microbiome has generally presented a more challenging target than the bacteriome.
+This gap persists, even though many thousands of shotgun sequencing runs from human metagenomic samples exist in public databases, and all of them encompass large amounts of viral sequence data.
+The lack of a comprehensive database for human-associated viruses has historically stymied efforts to interrogate the impact of the virome on human health.
+This study probes thousands of datasets to uncover sequences from over 45,000 unique virus taxa, with historically high per-genome completeness.
+Large publicly available case-control studies are reanalyzed, and over 2,200 strong virus-disease associations are found.

 [Source](https://pubmed.ncbi.nlm.nih.gov/34083435/)

+10.1073/pnas.2023202118

 ---